CAFE SCOTT OPENS FOR BUSINESS

 Scott formally opened the eponymous cafe by pulling off a red covering over a sign on the outside wall as community members cheered.
 He was joined by Hoy Leanghoin, CCF’s Community Outreach Manager, who oversaw the project with his team.

-Scott’s Cafe will be open for business seven days a week, from 6.30am until 4pm, serving coffee, other drinks and snacks.
+Cafe Scott will be open for business seven days a week, from 6.30am until 4pm, serving coffee, other drinks and snacks.
 Prices are low from 1,500 riel ($0.38USD) to make it affordable for the whole community.
 CCF’s grannies and grandpas will be entitled to a discount.

 It will be staffed by two CCF community members.